France1/tensorflow_mnist_estimators/README.md

 - an alternative way to Tensorflow Serving to deploy predictions

 ## Model definition
-The model consists of a CNN estimator to predict digits from the MNIST dataset from the [official Tensorflow tutorial](https://www.tensorflow.org/tutorials/estimators/cnn), which is trained and explained in the notebook `notebooks/estimator_model.ipynb`
+The model consists of a CNN estimator to predict digits from the MNIST dataset from the [official Tensorflow tutorial](https://www.tensorflow.org/tutorials/estimators/cnn), which is trained in the notebook `notebooks/estimator_model.ipynb`.
+The model predict the number in the image as `classes` and the corresponding `probabilities` of the predictions.

 ### Input data
 Input data are defined using `tf.data.Dataset.from_tensor_slices` as it allows more control compared to `tf.estimator.inputs.numpy_input_fn` used in the official tutorials.
 This produces a generator that is easier to navigate for debugging purposes